 When They Enable Manual Actions

-The manual actions of the anti-spam team are initiated mainly in three circumstances; high spam risk on a resource, competition in popular SERPs, with a high audience and sensitive topics (as in the case of YMYL topics), or as a consequence of spam reports by users to the search engine.
-However, we must remember that there are no automatic penalties after these reports; as John Mueller recalled, and that (frequently) even spam sites can position themselves because Google also evaluates other factors.
+The manual actions of the anti-spam team are initiated mainly in three circumstances; high spam risk on a resource, competition in popular SERPs with a high audience and sensitive topics (as in the case of YMYL topics), or as a consequence of spam reports by users to the search engine.
+However, as John Mueller recalled, we must remember that there are no automatic penalties after these reports.
+Also, even spam sites can position themselves because Google also evaluates other factors.

 How to Find Out If a Site Has Been Penalized

-Since 2012, there has been a specific section in the Google Search Console; the platform with all the tools for webmasters made available by the US giant, that signals and notifies the presence of sanctions on the site.
+If you are here, you are probably familiar with what is Google Search Console.
+Since 2012, there has been a specific section in the Google Search Console; the platform with all the tools for webmasters made available by the US giant signals and notifies the presence of sanctions on the site.
 If the site has suffered a penalty, the owner or manager receives a message with which Google describes the problem.

 Site Criminalization, Does Google Only Hit the Offending Pages?

-In general, the search engine’s penalties are don’t concentrate on hitting the site in its entirety anymore; but rather on removing it from the Index or collapse the rankings of specific pages that have violated the rules and committed infractions.
+In general, the search engine’s penalties don’t concentrate on hitting the site in its entirety anymore; but rather on removing it from the Index or collapsing the rankings of specific pages that have violated the rules and committed infractions.

 How to Avoid Google Penalties